-Thyme, aroma, flavor and well-being in a plant
+Thyme, fragrance, flavor and well-being gathered in one plant

-A rustic plant that has found its place in the gardens and balconies of Mediterranean countries for its ease of cultivation, its aromatic properties and its many benefits for the body and mind.
+A hardy plant that has found its place in the gardens and balconies of Mediterranean countries because of its ease of cultivation, its aromatic properties, and its many benefits for the body and mind.

 Thyme: botanical anatomy

-The genus Thymus belongs to the Lamiaceae family and includes about 350 species, including the one of interest for its therapeutic and aromatic properties, Thymus vulgaris.
+The genus Thymus belongs to the Lamiaceae family and includes about 350 species, including the one of interest to us for its therapeutic and aromatic properties, the Thymus vulgaris.

-Thyme is a small evergreen aromatic shrub that grows very slowly reaching a maximum of 50 cm.
-It has a woody branched stem in the lower part that forms very compact bushes.
-The leaves, in almost all the species, are small and elongated with a color ranging from intense green to silvery gray, covered with a thick down.
+Thyme is a small aromatic evergreen shrub that grows very slowly reaching a maximum of 50 cm.
+It has a woody stem at the bottom and branched to form very compact bushes.
+The leaves, in almost all species, are small and elongated with a coloration varying from deep green to silvery gray, covered with dense down.

-Its flowers are of a pale white color that tends to pink and their pollination is entomophilic, that is, it occurs thanks to the transport of pollen grains by insects and in this specific case it is mainly the work of bees.
+The flowers are white tending to pinkish in color, and their pollination is entomophilous, meaning that it occurs through the transport of pollen grains by insects, and in this particular case it is mainly the work of bees.
 Its flowering period begins in spring and continues throughout the summer.
-The best time for its harvest, which is still largely done by hand today, is just before flowering.
-Unlike many other aromatic herbs, drying thyme in the field under the sun is not recommended, as it causes a decrease in quality, which is why hot air dryers are generally used.
+The best time to harvest it, which is largely still done by hand, is just before flowering.
+Unlike many other herbs, drying thyme in the field, outdoors in the sun is not recommended, as it causes a decrease in quality, which is why hot air dryers are generally used.

 Thyme: origin and habitat

-Thyme is native to central and southern Europe, territories where it still grows spontaneously everywhere, adapting to any environment.
-In fact, It is not a particularly demanding plant: it does not fear drought and grows in any type of soil even if it prefers light, calcareous, drained and sunny fields.
+Thyme is native tocentral and southern Europe, territories where it still grows wild everywhere, adapting to any environment.
+It is not, in fact, a particularly demanding plant: it is not afraid of drought and adapts to any type of soilalthough it prefers light, calcareous, drained and sunny soils.

-In Italy it can be found mainly in the areas near the Mediterranean sea but you can spot it only in mountainous ones.
-In our country, we have several species known with nicknames such as the Pepolino from Tuscany and the Barona herb in Sardinia.
+In Italy it can be found mainly in areas near the Mediterranean but reaches up to mountainous areas.
+Several species known by more or less official nicknames grow in our country, such as pepolino from Tuscany andbarona grass in Sardinia.

 Thyme: properties and benefits

-Thyme’s powers are linked to the presence of a particular substance: thymol, one of the most powerful natural antibiotics with antiseptic, antibacterial and antispasmodic properties.
+The virtues of thyme are related to the presence of a particular substance: thymol, one of the most powerful natural antibiotics with antiseptic, antibacterial and antispasmodic properties.

 Thyme: how to use it

 Thyme is an extremely versatile plant.
-It is very popular in the kitchen to season meats, fish, vegetables or to give flavor liqueurs.
-In addition, of course, to the classic decoctions and herbal teas.
-Did you know, some people even use it instead of coffee!
+It is found well in cooking to flavor meats, fish, vegetables or to flavor liquors.
+In addition, of course, to classic decoctions and herbal teas.
+In fact, some people even use it in place of coffee!

-And if you look closely on the labels of bathroom products, it turns out that it is also widely used for beauty and body care products.
-It can be found in face creams for a toning effect, in preparations for foot baths to obtain a relaxing action and in shampoos to restore the skin’s sebum level to normal.
+A close look at the labels of bath productsreveals that it is also widely used in beauty and body care products.
+It can be found in face creams for an invigorating effect, in preparations for foot baths to achieve a defatting action, and in shampoos to bring the sebum level of the skin back to normal.

-• In Middle Eastern countries, thyme is an essential element for zaatar and dukkah, herbal blends used on meat and bread that include coriander, cumin, pepper and sesame.
+- In Middle Eastern countries, thyme is an essential element in zaatar and dukkah, herb mixtures used as seasonings for meat and bread that also include coriander, cumin, pepper, and sesame.

-• Thanks to its antiseptic and antimicrobial properties, thyme was used in ancient Egypt for the embalming process and preparation of mummies.
+- Because of its antiseptic and antimicrobial properties, thyme was used by the ancient Egyptians for the embalming process and preparation of mummies.

-• Castore Durante, physician, botanist and poet of the Renaissance, writes in his Herbario Nuovo that thyme cooked in wine was used to treat infections, relieve asthmatic crises and heal poisoning.
+- Castor Durante, a Renaissance physician, botanist, and poet, writes in his Herbario Nuovo that thyme cooked in wine was used to cure infections, relieve asthma attacks, and heal poisonings.

 Bibliography

-• Andrea Pieroni & Barbara Torresan, Atlante gastronomico delle erbe.
+- Andrea Pieroni & Barbara Torresan, Gastronomic Atlas of Herbs.
 Slow Food, 2017